mgielda/mdx-test/README.md

+# The title

 <Custom lang="en">lalala

-this is a directive people
+this is a directive, people!
 </Custom>

-# and now
+## and now

 for something completely different